 Director of Children's and Family Ministeries

 Lisa was born and raised in Livonia.
 She attended The University of Michigan-Dearborn, earning an undergraduate degree in Elementary Education with a specialized degree in early childhood education.
 She also has a graduate degree from Marygrove College focusing on teaching, curriculum and assessment.
 Lisa has taught children in various grades as well as directing an early childhood center.

 Director of Communication and Technology

 Laura was raised in Livonia and is raising her family here as well.
-She has previously worked in marketing and public relations at Madonna University and currently owns and operates a dance studio in Livonia.
+She has vast experience in marketing and public relations as well as typesetting and graphic design.
 She is an active PTSA member at Franklin High School and does voluntary public relations for local organizations.

 Babs is the Office Administrator for Rosedale Gardens.
 She is responsible for the day to day running of the office, calendar scheduling, membership records and bulletin, as well as the newsletter publication.